CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

 Here is an overview of what we want to achieve in this challenge:

 ![CI-CD-Flow](./images/ci-cd-build-flow.png)

+## Create an Azure Service Connection

+Before we can start to deploy Azure resources we need to create a Service Connection to Azure's Resource Manager that allows us to access your Azure subscription.
+When the Azure Pipeline's build agent executes deployment steps the build agent must use a ServicePrincipal that was granted to access your Azure subscription as an *Owner*.
+You can define service connections in Azure Pipelines that are available for use in all your tasks.

+1. In your Azure DevOps project, open the Service connections page from the project settings page
+2. Choose *New Service connection* and select *Azure Resource Manager*
+3. Give your connection a name
+4. Select *Subscription* under Scope level
+5. Select your subscription and click *OK*

+**Hint:** After you have clicked *OK* Azure DevOps tries to access Azure AD on behalf of the signed-in user (that's you, of course) to create a Service Principal and assigns it the *Owner* role of your selected subscription.
+If you get an error you can use the *use the full version of the service connection dialog* link to use a predefined Service Principal that was created by your Azure AD administrator.

 ## Create your first CI Build